Carry flag: Vs. borrow flag

 While the carry flag is well-defined for addition, there are two ways in common use to use the carry flag for subtraction operations.

 The first uses the bit as a borrow flag, setting it if a<b when computing a−b, and a borrow must be performed.
 If a≥b, the bit is cleared.
 A subtract with borrow (SBB) instruction will compute a−b−C = a−(b+C), while a subtract without borrow (SUB) acts as if the borrow bit were clear.
-The 8080, 6800, Z80, 8051, x86 and 68k families (among others) use a borrow bit.
+The 6800, 680x0, 8051, 8080/Z80, and x86 families (among others) use a borrow bit.

 The second uses the identity that −x = (not x)+1 directly (i.e. without storing the carry bit inverted) and computes a−b as a+(not b)+1.
 The carry flag is set according to this addition, and subtract with carry computes a+not(b)+C, while subtract without carry acts as if the carry bit were set.
 The result is that the carry bit is set if a≥b, and clear if a<b.
-The System/360, 6502, MSP430, COP8, ARM and PowerPC processors use this convention.
+The System/360, ARM, POWER/PowerPC, 6502, MSP430, COP8, Am29000, i960, and 88000 processors use this convention.
 The 6502 is a particularly well-known example because it does not have a subtract without carry operation, so programmers must ensure that the carry flag is set before every subtract operation where a borrow is not required.

-Most commonly, the first alternative is referred to as a "subtract with borrow", while the second is called a "subtract with carry".
-However, there are exceptions in both directions; the VAX, NS320xx, and Atmel AVR architectures use the borrow bit convention, but call their a−b−C operation "subtract with carry" (SBWC, SUBC and SBC).
+The processors listed above, which include the most popular microprocessors of the last few decades, call these operations "subtract with borrow" and "subtract with carry", respectively, but the nomenclature is far from consistent.
+The VAX, NS320xx, Fairchild Clipper and Atmel AVR architectures use the borrow bit convention, but call their a−b−C operation "subtract with carry" (SBWC, SUBC, SUBWC and SBC).
 The PA-RISC and PICmicro architectures use the carry bit convention, but call their a+not(b)+C operation "subtract with borrow" (SUBB and SUBWFB).
+Still others, such as the H8, call theirs "subtract extended" (SUBX).
+SPARC uses the borrow convention, the SUBX mnemonic, and the "subtract with carry" name.

+The Motorola 6809 uses the borrow bit convention and both nomenclatures, calling the operation "subtract with borrow", but assigning it the mnemonic abbreviation SBC.

-The ST6 8-bit microcontrollers are perhaps the most confusing of all.
+The ST6 8-bit microcontrollers go both ways in a different sense.
 Although they do not have any sort of "subtract with carry" instruction, they do have a carry bit which is set by a subtract instruction, and the convention depends on the processor model.
 The ST60 processor uses the "carry" convention, while the ST62 and ST63 processors use the "borrow" convention.